Skip to main content

 Target size

-• Solutions must demonstrate a credible pathway to scale to a size of at least USD 25 million.
+• Solutions must demonstrate a credible plan to scale to a size of at least USD 25 million over the medium to long term.

 Budget and ‘skin in the game’

-• At least 50% of the project’s total budget should be covered by a source other than the SDG Impact Finance Initiative (e.g., self-funded, another funder).
+• At least 50% of the project’s total budget should be covered by a source other than the SDG Impact Finance Initiative.
+This can be either financial and/or in-kind support.

 International ESG practices